LordEatch/Moodle-to-Google/README.md

 This Python script copies events from a Moodle calendar (often used by schools and universities) to Google Calendar after filtering unwanted events.

 While you can simply point Google Calendar to a calendar at another url, I found that my Moodle calendar for university had too many unnecessary events present that I wanted to remove.
 They were not repeating events so I would have to go through an entire year and delete them 1 by 1.
-This script does that for you.
+This script does that for you using the Google Calendar API.

 **What does the script do?**